talkhu/syeino.github.io/_drafts/Configure Center and Service Registrator and Discovery.md

     (NOTE: The above 3 host can be the same, like localhost)

-## Steps to demostrate service discovery and registrator.
+## Steps to demostrate service discovery and registrator

-    1. Build the images for nginx and the env-info project
-        cd project/nginx-discovery
-        sudo docker build . -t nginx-discovery
-        cd reading-env-info
-        sudo docker build . -t reading-env-info (NOTE: Only if jenkins setup not work)
+    1. Build the images for nginx and the env-info project cd project/nginx-discovery sudo docker build . -t nginx-discovery cd reading-env-info sudo docker build . -t reading-env-info (NOTE: Only if jenkins setup not work)